 Why then, is it acceptable to manage your most important agency task with spreadsheets?
 Scoping is the process of deciding what you’re going to sell, how you’re going to describe it and how much you’re going to charge.
 It’s absolutely business critical and impacts financial performance more directly than anything else you do.

-Without a system to standardise scoping, you risk error, inconsistency, inaccuracy and inefficiency – all of which will dent your financial performance.
+Without a system to standardize scoping, you risk error, inconsistency, inaccuracy and inefficiency – all of which will dent your financial performance.

 Birth of a new standard for marketing services